SAP/jenkins-library/documentation/docs/steps/transportRequestUploadCTS.md

 ## Uploading the SAPUI5 Application

-The Fiori toolset uses the [ODATA service](https://ui5.sap.com/#/topic/a883327a82ef4cc792f3c1e7b7a48de8) to load your UI5 application to the SAPUI5 ABAP Repository.
+The Fiori toolset uses the [ODATA service](https://ui5.sap.com/#/topic/a883327a82ef4cc792f3c1e7b7a48de8) to upload your UI5 application to the SAPUI5 ABAP Repository.
 The access is controlled by Basic Authentication (user/password based authentication).

+**Note:** Do not upload to SAP BTP.
+The SAP Business Technology Platform does not support Basic Authentication.

 **Note:** Use an HTTPS endpoint to ensure the encryption of your credentials.